certara/vachette/README.md

 # vachette

-A method to visualize PKPD analyses which are impacted by covariate effects.
+A method to visualize pharmacometric analyses which are impacted by covariate effects.
 Variability-Aligned Covariate Harmonized-Effects and Time-Transformation Equivalent (VACHETTE) facilitates intuitive overlays of data and model predictions, allowing for comprehensive comparison